How to talk to debt collectors on the phone

-Also be sure to weigh the sustainability.
+Make sure to weigh the sustainability.
 5 years is a long time and lot can happen in life.
-It’s important to consider future curveballs that life may toss your way.
+It's important to consider future curveballs that life may toss your way.
 Will they easily derail your efforts to adhere to the arrangements that you make?

 Once all of your accounts have been in a current, R1 status for 24 months, you will generally begin to reestablish new, unsecured credit if the special remark pertaining to the special payment plan no longer exists on your credit report.